lgss/service-design-manual/service-manual/making-software/deployment.md

 managers to get things right in a timely fashion: both fixing bugs and releasing new features.

-Roo Reynolds, GOV.UK mainstream product manager, said that "Deploying once a week would be frighteningly slow."
+Roo Reynolds, LGSS mainstream product manager, said that "Deploying once a week would be frighteningly slow."

-The GOV.UK site design has changed radically 4 times since its public release in October 2012.
+The LGSS site design has changed radically 4 times since its public release in October 2012.
 This was enabled in part by frequent releases enabling rapid gathering of feedback and responding to change.